 It’s a not-quite-aimless film peopled with “types” and built on movie tropes — the sorts of situations and stories one finds often in film and TV, rarely in real life.
 A good cast and amusing situations make it a pleasant, sometimes amusing if not particularly memorable experience.

 Johnson, who co-wrote it, is Leif, our first “type.”
 He’s a woodlands California slacker, adrift at 40, living in a cabin behind a friend’s (Luis Fernandez-Gil) house, with no apparent purpose other than playing the bongos in a band with that friend and sharing his life with a black Labrador named Nora.

 When an intermediary (Cleo King) brings him the news that his mother died, he barely reacts, because they were long-estranged.
 He’s not certain this doesn’t call for a “celebration.

 She abandoned him and joined a cult in the mountains further north, so of course she’s played by Susan Sarandon.

 “Played” because Mom left him A) a cabin up there in pot paradise and B) a VHS videotape about the tasks he must perform before he inherits it.
 It’s his “conditional inheritance.”
-There’s nothing for it but for him to load the van, discover that her “cabin” is a rustic McMansion built of redwood, that she’s stashed pot everywhere, and listen to her airy fairy lectures on that VHS tapes because she felt “I did not teach you enough stuff,” so better late than never.
+There’s nothing for it but for him to load the van, discover that her “cabin” is a rustic McMansion built of redwood, that she’s stashed pot everywhere, and to listen to her airy fairy lectures on that VHS tapes because she felt “I did not teach you enough stuff,” so better late than never.

 And the bumps on the road include a hostile local (J.K.
 Simmons) given to elaborate, profane phone threats and that “one who got away” (D’Arcy Carden) who might be still interested, all these years later.